oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-1-home.png " ")

 	From this page we see a chart with rate of requests over time, with an overlay of the alarm status noted in red within the chart.
-Using the color we can easily identify if this alarm is flapping.
+Using the red overlay we can easily identify when the alarm began to fire and if the alarm is flapping or not.

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-2-home.png " ")